 - Four Palaces (Changdeokgung Palace (including Huwon, Secret Garden), Changgyeonggung Palace, Deoksugung Palace, Gyeongbokgung Palace) and Jongmyo Shrine

-- Ticket is 10,000 won and may be used within a month after purchase.
+- Ticket is 10,000 won and is valid for use for three month after purchase.

-- Refund unavailable upon visiting at least one place.
+- Non-refundable upon visiting at least one place.

 * Visitors may take a combined tour of Changdeokgung Palace and Changgyeonggung Palace.
 (Additional ticket must be purchased at Hamyangmun Gate)

 * The Jongmyo Shrine tour will be offered only at specific times during the day, except on Saturdays, when visitors may tour at their leisure.
 The passage connecting Jongmyo Shrine and Changgyeonggung Palace will be closed to the public.

 * Closed Mondays: Changdeokgung Palace, Deoksugung Palace, Changgyeonggung Palace